-Unfortunately breast implants can fail, either saline or silicone.
+Unfortunately, breast implants can fail, either saline or silicone.
 If a saline breast implant fails, this results in deflation of the implant which is quite easy to diagnose most of the time.
-Rupture of a silicone breast implant can be a more significant diagnostic dilemma.
+A rupture of a silicone breast implant can be a more significant diagnostic dilemma.
 There are often no external signs with an early rupture.
-This is the so called “silent rupture”.
+This is the so-called “silent rupture”.
 With time, this could eventually lead to capsular contracture, deformity of the breast and/or silicone migration into the breast tissue.
-The rate of silicone breast implant failure is a little less than 1% per year.
-This is lower than the failure rate of saline implants which could be due to a number of factors including missed “silent ruptures”, intrinsic resistance to failure of silicone implants, or fewer “fold-flaw” ruptures.

 Signs of a possible silicone breast implant failure include:

 - Change in implant or breast shape

 - Deformity around the implant (see your doctor if there are concerning “lumps”)